openworm/owmeta/README.md

 files or comments.
 However, because these projects were not developed sequentially, there is currently some overlap in functionality, and PyOpenWorm itself houses a fairly substantial amount of physiological information about *C. elegans.*
-Ultimately, the pure core of PyOpenWorm, which is a meant to be a data framework for storing metadata and provenance (i.e. parameters and trajectories associated with simulations), will be separated out into standalone functionality.
+Ultimately, the pure core of PyOpenWorm, which is meant to be a data framework for storing metadata and provenance (i.e. parameters and trajectories associated with simulations), will be separated out into standalone functionality.